 - Spotted writing for The CW's 90210 (and possibly showrunning?)

-- Steven S. DeKnight — Wrote for Smallville , post Angel, then Dollhouse, created Starz's Spartacus, Showrunner on season 1 of Netflix's Daredevil (2015) and director of Pacific Rim: Uprising.
+- Steven S. DeKnight — Wrote for Smallville , post Angel, then Dollhouse, created Starz's Spartacus, Showrunner on season 1 Daredevil (2015), director of Pacific Rim: Uprising.
 Currently adapting Jupiter's Legacy for Netflix.

 - Tracey Stern — ? last credit: 2001 Leap Years

 - Jeannine Renshaw — Last on Charmed

 - Jim Kouf — films National Treasure and Taxi.

 - Drew Z. Greenberg — went on to Smallville , Dexter, Warehouse 13, Arrow, and Agents of S.H.I.E.L.D..

 - Ben Edlund — Creator and writer of The Tick, wrote for The Venture Bros., Supernatural, Revolution and Gotham.
 Currently co-showrunner of The Tick (2016) at Amazon Studios.